 Simple Can Be Powerful

-Keep this in mind when planning your next event: You don’t need a million lights to create memories.
+You don’t need a million lights to create memories.
 Performing artists Jars of Clay put on a concert for an audience.
 The setting is dramatic and intense, yet only four lights—and no color—are used.
-For added effect, planners can use a theatrical “haze” to create a scene and help lights show their true color.
+For added effect, planners can use a theatrical haze to create a scene and help lights show their true color.
 Without the haze, the audience wouldn’t get the beaming light effect.
-Haze helps create this effect, unlike “fog,” the low-lying effect that rolls off the floor (think “Dancing with the Stars”).
+Haze helps create this effect, unlike fog, the low-lying effect that rolls off the floor (think “Dancing with the Stars”).

 Planning for Projectors

 When planning the lighting and staging for events, don’t forget your audience, especially if you are using image projection (IMAG) in a general session.
 When lighting a stage or speaker for videotaping or IMAG, make sure that you don’t wash out your presenters by only using white light.
-Flesh-tone covers or “gels” give a more natural look to presenters.
-Also, using a “key light,” or a light placed slightly behind a presenter or performer to highlight the person, can make a big difference.
+Flesh-tone covers or gels give a more natural look to presenters.
+Also, using a key light, a light placed slightly behind a presenter or performer to highlight the person, can make a big difference.
 In lighting, often the smallest changes can yield the biggest differences.

 Get creative.
-Get ideas from television shows, concerts, events or other meetings you attend, then share your ideas with your audiovisual team or lighting designers to see what you can achieve within your budget.
-Stay informed and don’t ever be afraid to try something new.
+Steal ideas from television shows, concerts, events or other meetings you attend, then share your ideas with your audiovisual team or lighting designers to see what you can achieve within your budget.
+Most importantly, don’t ever be afraid to try something new.

-Kevin R. Johnston, CMP, is the executive vice president at Collinson Events and has produced events globally for Fortune 500 companies and international associations for more than 25 years.
-You can reach him at firstname.lastname@example.org.
+Kevin R. Johnston, CMP, is the vice president at KNS Holdings, LLC, and has produced events globally for Fortune 500 companies and international associations for more than 25 years.